SirRob1997/arXiv-historical-phrase-usage/README.md

 ## Example

-This yields plots which look like this:
+This yields plots which look like the following plot.
+This is an example of Stochastic Gradient Descent (SGD) over time:

 ![sdg_example](assets/SGD.png "Example of Stochastic Gradient Descent (SGD) over time")